 - Sizing can be tricky

 The Awesome Choice

-My choice for the best women’s basketball shoes is the Under Armour Jet Basketball Shoes.
+My choice for the best women’s basketball shoes is the Under Armour Flow Breakthru 2 Basketball Shoes.
 These shoes are simple and reliable.
-I love that these shoes provide exceptional cushioning and support through the EVA midsole and midfoot shank.
+I love that these shoes provide exceptional cushioning and support through the latest UA Flow technology and midfoot shank.
 A solid rubber outsole with a unique pattern provides excellent grip to keep you steady as you make your cutting moves.
-The use of perforated leather and textile for the upper overlaid with TPU achieves the right balance between comfort, style and durability.
+The use of perforated mesh textile supported by no-sew films achieves the right balance between comfort, style and durability.

 This shoe presents an outstanding value for money.
 It comes at an attractive price point without compromising on features.
-This is also my recommendation for the best basketball shoes for girls.
+This is also the choice of WNBA players such as guard Ty Harris.